get the full picture with an SEO strategy

 - the current state of your website including technical, content and backlinks

-- the potential multipliers to conversion for your audience
+- the potential multipliers to conversion for your audience (assuming your Google Analytics is set up in a manner that allows for this)

 - what to prioritise and why in your strategy execution